bartificer/taming-the-terminal/README.md

 ### Keyboard shortcuts

 Asciidoctor supports the HTML5 keyboard shortcuts, so change any reference to keyboard shortcuts to the HTML5 keyboard counterparts.
 Note, the commandkey (CMD) can be used as `{commandkey}`.
-For the shortcuts to show up properly in the VScode previewer, eacht document needs an `:experimental:` option in the header.
+<s>For the shortcuts to show up properly in the VScode previewer, each document needs an `:experimental:` option in the header.</s>
+I added a document with variables to each document so this is automatically taken care of.

 <s>Rather than `Ctrl` write `Control`, because that's what it says on the key cap.</s>
-I changed my mind, Ctrl is much more common than 'control'.
+I changed my mind, `Ctrl` is much more common than 'control'.

 NB. with